AutoConX/CoreConX/README.md

 ## Example Site

 The project comes with an example website.
-It uses the Application extension that CoreConX offers to show a simple example of how you'd build off CoreConX to make your own website.
+It uses the Application extension technique to show how you'd make your own website with CoreConX.

 Dependencies:
   * [NodeJS](http://nodejs.org/)